-The first thing you should do if you have lost your pet is to call the animal shelter closest to where the pet was lost and speak to the Animal Control Officer.
-If you need to leave a message, include your name, your phone number, a description of the animal, and the exact location where the animal was lost/found.
+The first thing you should do if you have lost your pet is to call the animal shelter closest to where the pet was lost and speak to the shelter staff to see if your pet was picked up by animal control or brought in by a concerned community member.
 Also, it can be very helpful to simply visit shelters in your local area to see if the lost animal was recovered.

 Things to consider ~ if your pet has been microchipped, please know that new technology allows animals to be easily returned to their owners when they are micro-chipped.
 The microchip is painlessly placed under the skin by a vet and can be read at the shelter with an electronic reader.
 Ask your veterinarian or your local animal control officer about identity microchips.
 It is also beneficial for pets to wear a collar at all times with identification tags and licenses.

 Click HERE for a good article on the pros and cons of identity microchips for your pets, a practice which has been endorsed by the American Society for the Prevention of Cruelty to Animals (ASPCA).